apache/druid/docs/querying/sql-functions.md

 `JSON_VALUE(expr, path [RETURNING sqlType])`

-Extracts a literal value from a `COMPLEX<json>` typed `expr`, at the specified `path`.
-If you specify `RETURNING` and an SQL type name (such as varchar, bigint, decimal, or double) the function plans the query using the suggested type.
-Otherwise it attempts to infer the type based on the context.
-If it can't infer the type, it defaults to varchar.
+Extracts a literal value from `expr` at the specified `path`.
+If you specify `RETURNING` and an SQL type name (such as `VARCHAR`, `BIGINT`, `DOUBLE`, etc) the function plans the query using the suggested type.
+Otherwise, it attempts to infer the type based on the context.
+If it can't infer the type, it defaults to `VARCHAR`.

 ## LATEST